 This was followed by another Aikido Summer School in Durham

-My last visit to Hastings was in 1998.
+I was back in Hastings in 1998.
 After that I

 was in the UK only once more on a business trip.
 On

 Sunday afternoon, 16th July 2000, I took a

 BA flight to Birmingham at 16:35 and got picked up by an employee of company MEDC